Are you seeking to pursue your studies up in the Great White North?

 7. How can I study in Canada and work?

 The good news is that international students are eligible to work while studying in Canada.
 Students can work off-campus for 20 hours per week and full-time during semester breaks.
-You can also stay on and work in Canada after you graduate with a Post-Graduation Work Permit.
+You can also stay and work in Canada after graduating with a Post-Graduation Work Permit.
 See question four.

 8. How much time do I need to reapply for a study permit in Canada?

-You should apply to extend your study permit at least 30 days before your current permit expires.
-If your permit has already expired then you have 90 days to apply to restore your status and extend your permit.
+You should apply to extend your study permit at least 30 days before your current license expires.
+If your permit has already expired, you have 90 days to restore your status and extend your permit.
 You will have to pay a $200 fee to restore your status.

-On average processing times for study permits can take around 15 weeks, depending on your nationality and where you are applying from, however, there may be a faster option for you if you qualify for the Student Direct Stream (SDS).
-If you are from one of the following countries you may be eligible for the SDS and could receive your permit to study in Canada in as little as 20 calendar days!
+On average, processing times for study permits can take around 15 weeks, depending on your nationality and where you are applying; however, there may be a faster option if you qualify for the Student Direct Stream (SDS).
+For example, if you are from one of the following countries, you may be eligible for the SDS and could receive your permit to study in Canada in as little as 20 calendar days!